Compiling XCSoar

 Internal flavor used by PI2, CUBIE, KOBO.

 For a full list of build variables and their defaults, see the parameter list at the top of Makefile and the files in build/*.mk.
+For Run* test/debug programs, see Test and Debug Utilities.

 Editing the Manuals

-The XCSoar documententation (except for the developer manual) is written using the TeX markup language.
+The XCSoar documentation (except for the developer manual) is written using the TeX markup language.
 You can edit the source files with any text editor, although a specific TeX editor (e.g. LateXila) makes it easier.

 Source files are located in the en, fr, de, pl subdirectories of the doc/manual directory.
 The Developer manual is in the doc/manual/en directory.
 The generated files are put into the output/manual directory.